-a.
-From NASA organization other than EPSCoR None.

-- b.
-From Organization partnering with NASA None. - 5) Additional Agreement Clauses applicable to Cooperative Agreements awarded for this Call Area

-Nonadditional.

-- 6) Intellectual Property Rights: All technologies developed through this research will be submitted through NASA's New Technology Reporting System prior to any public dissemination.
+- a.
+From NASA organization other than EPSCoR None. - b.
+From Organization partnering with NASA None. - 5) Additional Agreement Clauses applicable to Cooperative Agreements awarded for this Call Area Nonadditional. - 6) Intellectual Property Rights: All technologies developed through this research will be submitted through NASA's New Technology Reporting System prior to any public dissemination.
 Unless otherwise determined by the NASA New Technology Office, all data and analysis methods will be publicly available and no intellectual property rights will be assigned to any of the parties involved in this research.
-Proposer to indicate any specific intellectual property considerations in the Proposal. - 7) Additional Information:
+Proposer to indicate any specific intellectual property considerations in the Proposal.
+See Section 3 of the Terms and Conditions.

+7) Additional Information:

 NASA will support a telecon with the Proposer prior to the submission of Proposals, to answer Proposer's questions and discuss Proposers anticipated approach towards this Research Request.
 Contact information is provided in section (5).
-NASA welcomes opportunities to copublish results proposed by EPSCoR awardee.
+NASA welcomes opportunities to co-publish results proposed by EPSCoR awardee.

 NASA goal is for widest possible eventual dissemination of the results from this work when other restrictions allow.

-3.6 Astrophysics
+15.A.6 Astrophysics